Cessnock Correctional Centre

 29 June 2015

-This is my thirteenth year ministering at Cessnock.
+This is my thirteenth year ministering to Cessnock.
 There have been a lot of changes since I first began.
 We are now a much larger centre with close to 850 inmates from all over the state of NSW.
 We have a maximum security centre of around 280 inmates and the rest are minimum security.
 Our gaol at this point in time is the largest gaol outside the metropolitan area.
 There are around 30 gaols in NSW.
 Most of my ministry is on the minimum side and Koorie ministry over the whole gaol.
 Around a third of the gaol is Aboriginal.
 The average age of our young men is around 25 years of age.

-We have a greater number of staff except in chaplaincy where we still have only two full time chaplains (Salvation Army and Anglican).
+We have a greater number of staff except in chaplaincy where we still have only two full-time chaplains (Salvation Army and Anglican).
 So although there are double the inmates chaplaincy has not been funded to service the needs of the greater population and staff.

-I continue to coordinate multi faith ministries for residents, which includes Buddhist, Muslim and Christian.
+I continue to coordinate multi-faith ministries for residents, which includes Buddhist, Muslim and Christian.
 The Christian groups are made up of Orthodox, Catholic, Evangelical and Anglican.